Debian/dput-ng/docs/reference/hooks.rst

 :class:`dput.exceptions.HookException`.
 In cases where the user aught to make the decision (lintian errors, etc), please **prompt** the user for what to do, rather then blindly raising the error.
 Remember, the user can't override a checker's failure except by disabling the checker.
+Moreover, never prompt for inputs directly.
+Use the :class:`dput.interface.AbstractInterface` interface to prompt for data in a uniform way.

 Don't make people disable you.
 Be nice.